GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 ==== Reverberation

 #acr("SSL") methods leverage the inter-channel differences present in the time-frequency input data to infer the source position.
-Those variations, theoretically discussed in @sec:simulator:background:spectral-features:binaural
+Those variations, theoretically discussed in @sec:simulator:background:spectral-features

 #figure(
   tablex(